usermac/jcpsdirectory/README.md

 7/7/2015 begins the transition.
 I am familiarizing myself now with PERL and it is fantastic at regular expression.
 Just what I need.
 It also comes native on OSX and easily added to Windows.
 The file jcps-hallpass.pl is the test file.
 The text files directory-output.txt and directory-input.txt and directory-log.txt are all in place.
 More later on these but for now they are testing files.

 As of now I've learned how to create a script, set it up for error checking.
 I've learned how to stag a file for processing.
 Now I'll learn how to save the file rather, the line-by-line to the directory-output.txt file which will be the file used for data to be read from the Web page.

+History

+This project began in-house 8/8/2014 by Brian Ginn, the new Systems Coordinator of Materials Production.
+Why?
+We needed a way to handle the data behind the printed directory mainly the index generation automatically.
+Until now, the index was done by hand.

+It was data provided by MIS that was imported into a FileMaker Pro 13 database and processed and even maintained there until 2015 when the core data was moved into an Etherpad text file.
+Yes, a plain text file is what drives our end-users to modify and update the directory instead of a formal database of any kind.

+That Etherpad list of about 2,300 administrative contacts has the core data such as name, phone, fax, location and department or school.
+Each line is compared to another database in FileMaker Pro on our server named DepartmentHeadings.
+The link creates the formal line listing of the physical location.

 — Brian